Explore the Kerala famous places and tourist spots in Kerala on this page before you plan your ideal holiday.

 • Row away in the artificial lake created inside Chokhi Dhani while listening to the soft sounds of the cascading waterfall.

 • Enjoy animal back rides which have been adorned with colorful attires.

 • Watch magicians perform unimaginable magic tricks and blow your mind away

 Chokhi Dhani is a place that is enjoyed equally by young and old alike owing to its vibrancy, activities and food options.

-Jaipur is connected to all major metros like Delhi, Udaipur, Jodhpur, Calcutta and Varanasi, Aurangabad and Mumbai by domestic flights.
-Chokhi Dhani is 22 minutes away from the airport.
+Indore is connected to all major metros like Delhi, Udaipur, Bhopal, Calcutta and Varanasi, Aurangabad and Mumbai by domestic flights.
+Chokhi Dhani is 22 kms away from the airport.

-Jaipur has a very fancy railway station with pink outer walls and graffiti art on them.
+Indore is very well connected from all major cities via railways too.
 Railway services are available from all parts of the countries, all major and many minor locations.
-They take you to the Jaipur railway station from where Chokhi Dhani is 40 minutes away.
+They take you to the Jaipur railway station from where Chokhi Dhani is 15km away.

 Tincha Falls and Patalpani are two of the most popular natural attractions that magnify the beauty of the place.
 Indore which is rich in diverse flora and fauna existence is increasingly catching attention of travel enthusiasts.